-President Emerita

-Ruth J. Simmons, 2015

-Steven Polson

-Courtesy of the Brown University Portrait Collection.

-the creation of a public memorial, the designation of an annual day of remembrance on the academic calendar, and the deepening of Brown's commitment to Providence Public Schools among others.
+President Emerita Ruth J. Simmons, 2015 Steven Polson Courtesy of the Brown University Portrait Collection.
+CONSIDER What were you told about the "first encounter" between European colonizers and Native Peoples?
+At what age did you first learn about racial slavery and what were you told? the creation of a public memorial, the designation of an annual day of remembrance on the academic calendar, and the deepening of Brown's commitment to Providence Public Schools among others.